RicardoRonan/react-to-do-app/README.md

 In the project directory, you can run:
 ### `npm install`

-Installs the necessary files to run localhost
+Installs the necessary files to run localhost.\
+For more information on npm commands use [https://docs.npmjs.com/cli/v6/commands/npm-install/]

 ### `npm start`